ultimathul3/wg-add/readme.md

 # ./wg-add
 ```

-Adds the client 'user' or outputs the QR code of its configuration file if it exists
+Adds the client 'user' or outputs the QR code of its configuration file if it exists:
 ```shell
 # ./wg-add user
 ```